Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Proposed Collapse Process

 where

-and $S$ refers to the symmetrization operator mentioned above.
-The value of $\varepsilon$ will vary in each particular case, determined by the value required to reduce the relative volume of the wavefunction by the fraction $F$, the form of the wavefunction before collapse and the values of the constants $v_c, f_0$, and $a_k$.
-We are not considering in detail experimental constraints in this paper, so we will not attempt to put rigorous bounds on the constants of the theory; however, some observational constraints on the theory will be discussed in Sec.~\ref{Sec:Constraints}.
-We assume the probability distribution of the collapse centre and renormalization of the wavefunction after collapse would be determined in the same way as in the GRW model, so as to closely preserve the statistics of the wavefunction.
+Since we are dealing with discrete physics, the Gaussians would be discretized, dropping to zero at the point where the magnitude drops below $f_{0}$.
+Just as in GRW, the wavefunction is normalized at the collapse and the probability distribution of collapses is derived from the normalized wavefunction by discretized versions of Eqns.~(\ref{Eq:Normalization}) and (\ref{Eq:ProbDensity}), as noted in Sect.~\ref{Sec:Collapse}.
+The effect of the collapse is to localize every particle in the wavefunction approximately to within a radius of $1/\sqrt{\varepsilon}$.
+The volume of the wavefunction in configuration space will be the region where the (discrete) wavefunction is nonzero, and this will be reduced by multiplying by the Gaussian.
+The value of $\varepsilon$ will vary in each particular case, being the value required to reduce the relative volume of the wavefunction by the fraction $F$.
+The value of $\varepsilon$ will be the same for each particle in the wavefunction so the original symmetry of the wavefunction will be maintained.
+We are not considering in detail experimental constraints in this paper, so we will not attempt to put rigorous bounds on the constants of the theory; however, some observational constraints on the theory will be discussed in Sect.~\ref{Sec:Constraints}.
 The important point to note is that the value of $\varepsilon$ will be much smaller for systems of a few particles than for systems of a large number of particles, as discussed in Sect.\ \ref{Sec:SolnMeasProb}.

-Unlike the GRW model, the model of collapse in CCQM preserves the symmetry of the wavefunction.
-Although the wavefunction will be antisymmetric under exchange of any two identical fermions within the wavefunction, there clearly will not be any symmetry under exchange of particles represented by different wavefunctions.
-This is an immediate consequence of allowing wavefunctions smaller than the wavefunction of the entire universe.
-However, as pointed out by \citet[p.\ 570]{french1978} this will not give rise to observable consequences as long as the separate wavefunctions do not overlap in physical space; in other words, as long as there are no regions in physical space where both have non-zero magnitude.
-Conversely, if separate wavefunctions do overlap significantly, then there may be observable consequences of this lack of exchange symmetry.